Braxion06/spaceship_titanic_competition/README.md

 # spaceship_titanic_competition

-This is my Spacheship Titanic submission
+This is my Spacheship Titanic submission.

+The goal is to predict if the passengers got transported into an alternate dimension or not

 ---